BlueOnBLack/Feature-Control/README.md

 # Adjust-Feature PowerShell Script

 This script provides a single PowerShell function, `Adjust-Feature`, to enable, disable, or reset hidden Windows features using undocumented Native API calls (similar to tools like ViVeTool and Mach2).
+Based on ViveTool Source code.
+Also Borrow some libraries from system informer Project

 ## ⚠️ Warning and Disclaimer